McColl's: Martin McColl

-In 1998, TM Retail acquired the Martin's and RS McColl's chain of newsagents.
+RS McColl became part of TM Retail – formally TM Group (The Mayfair Group) – in November 1998, when Forbuoys (a subsidiary of TM Retail) acquired Martin Retail Group, creating Great Britain's largest chain of newsagents, and RS McColl's chain of newsagents.
+In addition to RS McColl, TM Retail's former trading names included the following subsidiaries: Mayfair Services (cigarette vending), Vendepac (drinks vending), Forbuoys, Martin's, Dillons (purchased from One Stop Stores Ltd following the takeover by Tesco of parent company T&S Stores), McColls, and more.

 In 2006, TM Retail was renamed Martin McColl Limited after a management buyout, with the various stores rebranded as Martin's (for the news and variety stores) or McColl's (for the convenience stores) and the stores in Scotland retaining the RS McColl name.

 From 2009 to 2010, Martin McColl Limited replaced their existing EPOS system with a new multi-screen touch screen system.
 It was hoped this would speed up the transaction process by incorporating Credit/Debit card systems within the EPOS.
 The multi-screen system allows advertising POS to be electronically displayed to customers during the time that they are at the till.
 By 2011, an expansion for the new system had been developed, with the addition of built-in PayPoint terminals known as PPOD.

 During 2012 to 2013, a barcode system was implemented to scan lottery tickets through the till making transactions more accurate and reducing the chances of human error.
 Martin McColl began another rebrand making the stores more appealing to customers and changed their POS format to go with the new brand.

 In March 2013, Martin McColl's implemented a company-wide change in the colouring of SEL's and POS, opting for 'ivory' SEL strips and a mixture of block-coloured red and white POS material.

 In August 2013, the group changed its name from Martin McColl Retail Group to McColls Retail Group.

 The company was floated on the stock market in January 2014.
-In July 2016, wholly owned subsidiary, Martin McColl Ltd, announced it would acquire 298 shops from The Co-operative Group (subject to Competition & Markets Authority approval) for £117 million.
-In 2022, McColl's was placed in voluntary administration and purchased by Morrisons.
+In July 2016, wholly owned subsidiary, Martin McColl Ltd, announced it would acquire 298 shops from The Co-operative Group (subject to Competition & Markets Authority approval) for £117 million, this meant they entered Northern Ireland for the first time, but it was short lived as all of the stores were since converted into Spar franchises.

+Covid-19 pandemic

+In February 2020, McColl's announced its intentions to close down 330 stores over the next three or four years while it aimed to concentrate its consumer retail business operations.
+McColl's changed its focus from newsagents to larger grocery stores after writing down the valuation of its company has brought the chain to a loss, with its dividend suspended as well.

+In May 2022, McColl's was placed in voluntary administration and purchased by Morrisons.